 2. Out-of-office fun day

 Treat your staff to a day trip or another enjoyable excursion.
-Whether it be to a trampoline park, painting workshop, roller rink, or day of mini-golf and arcade games, fun activities help people disconnect from the stress of the office while letting their co-workers see their more playful sides.
+Whether it be to a trampoline park, escape room, roller rink, or day of mini-golf and arcade games, fun activities help people disconnect from the stress of the office while letting their co-workers see their more playful sides.

 3. In-office activities